Open Access News

 Alternative routes

-Please note: During the suspension of the deal authors can choose to publish closed access.
-If you choose to publish open access, you will have to arrange the APC payment yourself.
+Please note: During the suspension of the deal, authors can choose to publish closed access.
+If you choose to publish open access, you will have to arrange and pay the APC yourself.
 Alternative routes may be the Taverne Amendment route or the Rights Retention Strategy, please contact us for additional information.

 Should your research funder (e.g. NWO or Horizon Europe) require you to share your publications immediately (no embargo) and under an open license, please get in touch with us for advice.